I’m 30+, Unmarried and Living My Best Life: How to Be Happy as a Single

 No matter your relationship status, the most important thing to do is put yourself first and plan ahead so you can financially support your future decisions.

-Nobody knows for sure what the future holds, but what I do know is that whether single or married, I’ll be capable of striding ahead confidently and taking control of my own happiness.
+Nobody knows for sure what the future holds, but what I do know is that whether unmarried or married, I’ll be capable of striding ahead confidently and taking control of my own happiness.
 So I encourage you to take the first step to living your best life today!